KIT-IBT/3D-Guided-Face-Mani/README.md

 # 3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery
-This repository contains the code and the download links to run the generator G on samples of the AFLW2000 dataset.
+This repository yields the code to the corresponding paper *3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery*
+(Submitted to IEEE Transactions on Image Processing).

 *Work in progress!!!*

-ToDO: Add script for training

 ## Requirements
 To install and run our scripts you need:
 	- Matlab (If you don't have a licence, there might be a workaround (see below))
 	- A python environment like anaconda
 	- A Nvidia GPU with CUDA/PyTorch (If you want to train the model, you might need up to 11GB VRAM; 8GB might work too if you lower the batch-size)
 	- Time to install and download all the submodules, data and config files that this repo requires :)

 ## Install